-Why do Christians behave as if the Bible, an ancient collection of writings, has something to do with the way God wants them to live today?
+Why do Christians believe the Bible, an ancient collection of writings, has something important to say about the way God wants them to live today?

 We were driving on a gravel road in a 15-passenger white van—the kind you always take on mission trips— last July, 30 minutes North of Houston.
 I made a wrong turn, and so decided to back up and turn around.
 And, the back of the van went just a TINY bit off-road and dipped into the small grassy ditch.
 There were shouts.
 “Relax!
 Relax!
 I shouted back,” throwing the car into drive and moving us forward onto the road.
 “You don’t think I’d drive us off a cliff?”
 Immediately a response came from the back a student (I won’t say which) yelled: “YES, YOU WOULD!”

 I’m sure you’re as inspired by the confidence I instill in our students as I was.
 Trust has a lot to do with how we interpret events.
 A bad car ride in an assuredly different van surely with a different driver, may have made students think that this time, surely, they were goners.
 Memory affects our present.